Boson Stars Hosting Black Holes: Acknowledgments

 \section{Acknowledgments}

-A.B. and J.H.K. are supported partly by the National Research Foundation of Korea (NRF) Grant No. NRF-2021R1C1C1005076, the BK-21 FOUR program through NRF, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP)-Information Technology Research Center (ITRC) Grant No. IITP-2025-RS-2024-00437284.
-A.B. also receives support from the NRF, under grant number NRF-2020R1I1A3068803.
+A.B. and J.H.K. are supported partly by the National Research Foundation of Korea (NRF) Grant No. NRF-2021R1C1C1005076, RS-2026-25484206, the BK-21 FOUR program through NRF, and the Institute of Information \& Communications Technology Planning \& Evaluation (IITP)-Information Technology Research Center (ITRC) Grant No. IITP-2025-RS-2024-00437284.
+A.B. also receives support from the NRF, under Grant No. NRF-2020R1I1A3068803.
 X.-Y.~Y. is supported in part by the KIAS Individual Grant No.~QP090702.
+We acknowledge the hospitality at APCTP where part of this work was done.